Compare Xfinity vs. CenturyLink

 Quick comparison

-- Most affordable: CenturyLink’s internet plans don’t increase in price after a year, and you’ll pay a flat $49/mo. for all of its DSL plans.
-In most areas, Xfinity internet prices increase significantly after 12 months.
+- Most affordable: CenturyLink’s internet plans could increase in price after one year, but you’ll pay a flat $55.00/mo. for all of its DSL plans up to 100 Mbps.
+In most areas, Xfinity internet prices increase significantly after 12 – 24 months, but there are a variety of cheap plan options available

 Category | Xfinity | CenturyLink DSL | CenturyLink Fiber |